 The demand letter also spelled out Angela's damages—an itemized list of expenses and other losses stemming from her trip and fall accident, including:

 Angela's total out-of-pocket compensatory damages amounted to $90,000.
 Her attorney decided that another $225,000 was appropriate to compensate Angela for her pain and suffering.
 The total demand was $315,000.

 In support of the claim, the letter included:

 The insurance company responded with a letter rejecting the demand and offering $85,000 to settle the matter.
 The justification for the counter-offer included the following:

 After several phone conversations between the insurance company and Angela's attorney, plus the sending of additional documentation showing that Angela's performances won acclaim as much for her dancing skills as her singing, the homeowners' insurance company sent a "final offer" of $125,000.
-After discussing the offer with her attorney, and considering the costs and attorney's fees if a lawsuit were filed and the case went to trial -- not to mention the uncertainty of whether a jury would decide that Vinny did all he could reasonably do to protect his guests from injury and was not liable at all -- Angela accepted the offer.
+After discussing the offer with her attorney, and considering the costs and attorney's fees if a slip and fall lawsuit were filed and the case went to trial -- not to mention the uncertainty of whether a jury would decide that Vinny did all he could reasonably do to protect his guests from injury and was not liable at all -- Angela accepted the offer.

 Learn more about California laws that might affect a slip and fall case.
 And of course, if you've been injured in a slip and fall in California, you might need more than just information.